-In FY03/21, the spread of COVID-19 limited sales activities for the company's serviced elderly housing facilities, leading to sluggish growth in occupancy.
-There were also pandemic-related postponements of certain construction projects.
-As of end-March 2021, the company reported stable occupancy rates at three out of its five properties, while for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 78.1% (with 64 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 67.2% (with 78 out of 116 units occupied).
+In Q1 FY03/22, the spread of COVID-19 limiting sales activities such as facility tours for the company's serviced elderly housing facilities, leading to sluggish growth in occupancy.
+As of end-June 2021, the company reported stable occupancy rates at three of its five properties, while the occupancy rate was below 80% for the remaining two, Wisteria Senri-Chuo reporting an occupancy rate of 78.1% (with 64 out of 82 units occupied), and at Wisteria Minami Ichijo, with an occupancy rate of 67.2% (with 78 out of 116 units occupied).
+In terms of expenses, increased spending on infection prevention measures associated with COVID-19 weighed on profit.

-Segment loss: JPY21mn (versus loss of JPY43mn in FY03/20)
+- Segment sales: JPY586mn (-4.2% YoY) - Segment loss: JPY1mn (versus loss of JPY19mn in Q1 FY03/21)